 It is the Trust's policy to comply with the requirements of the Internal Revenue Code (the "Code") applicable to regulated investment companies and to distribute substantially all of its taxable income to its shareholders.
 Accordingly, no federal income tax provision is required.
 The Fund files a tax return annually using tax accounting methods required under provisions of the Code, which may differ from GAAP, which is the basis on which these financial statements are prepared.
 Accordingly, the amount of net investment income and net realized gain reported in these financial statements may differ from that reported on the Fund's tax return, due to certain book-to-tax timing differences such as losses deferred due to "wash sale" transactions and utilization of capital loss carryforwards.
+These differences may result in temporary over-distributions for financial statement purposes and are classified as distributions in excess of accumulated net realized gains or net investment income.
 These distributions do not constitute a return of capital.
 Permanent differences are reclassified between paid-in capital and retained earnings/(accumulated deficit) within the Statement of Assets and Liabilities based upon their tax classification.
 As such, the character of distributions to shareholders reported in the Financial Highlights table may differ from that reported to shareholders on Form 1099-DIV.

 The Fund is subject to the provisions of Accounting Standards Codification 740 Income Taxes ("ASC 740").
 ASC 740 sets forth a minimum threshold for financial statement recognition of the benefit of a tax position taken or expected to be taken in a tax return.
-The Fund did not have any unrecognized tax benefits as of October 31, 2021, nor were there any increases or decreases in unrecognized tax benefits for the year then ended.
+The Fund did not have any unrecognized tax benefits as of October 31, 2022, nor were there any increases or decreases in unrecognized tax benefits for the year then ended.
 The Fund recognizes interest and penalties, if any, related to unrecognized tax benefits as an income tax expense in the Statement of Operations.
-During the six months ended April 30, 2022, the Fund did not incur any such interest or penalties.
+During the six months ended April 30, 2023, the Fund did not incur any such interest or penalties.
 The Fund is subject to examination by U.S. federal and state tax authorities for returns filed for the prior three years.
 The Fund is not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly change in the next twelve months.

-G. Dividends and Distributions to Shareholders.
+H. Dividends and Distributions to Shareholders.
 Dividends and distributions from net investment income to shareholders, if any, are paid annually and are recorded on the ex-dividend date.
 Distributions from net capital gains, if any, are generally declared and paid annually and are recorded on the ex-dividend date.
-The Fund declared dividends and distributions in the amount of \$306,843,011 to Class I shares during the six months ended April 30, 2022.
+The Fund declared dividends and distributions in the amount of \$10,360,602 to Class I shares during the six months ended April 30, 2023.
 In addition, the Fund designated a portion of the payment made to redeeming shareholders as a distribution for income tax purposes.

-The tax character of distributions paid during the years ended October 31, 2021 and 2020, respectively, were as follows:
+The tax character of distributions paid during the years ended October 31, 2022 and 2021, respectively, were as follows:

-Distributions paid from: Ordinary income Net long-term capital gain Total taxable distributions Tax return of capital Total distributions paid 2021: \$37,710,191 \$26,881,831 \$ 64,592,022 \$ - \$ 64,592,022 2020: 9,900,534 20,618,645 30,519,179 30,519,179
+Distributions paid from: Ordinary income Net long-term capital gain Total taxable distributions Tax return of capital Total distributions paid 2022: \$114,819,518 \$192,023,493 \$306,843,011 \$ - \$306,843,011 2021: 37,710,191 26,881,831 64,592,022 64,592,022

-As of October 31, 2021 and 2020, respectively, the components of retained earnings/(accumulated deficit) were as follows:
+As of October 31, 2022 and 2021, respectively, the components of retained earnings/(accumulated deficit) were as follows: